German-NLP-Group/German-NLP-Group.github.io/_sources/projects/gc4-corpus.md.txt

 As it is classified through n-gram occurrences in comparison with the German wikipedia n-gram from our practical experience it worked quite well.

+#### Necessary Steps before usage

+The tar.gz files consist of only one line per file (due to a weird mongodb export format)

+To split them up into one Json per line you can run the simple code from this [gist](https://gist.github.com/Phil1108/e1821fec6eb746edc8e04ef5f76d23f1)

+We recommend to filter these Jsons once again to only include `['language_score'] > 0.98` .
+This only includes websites were German is really dominant and on top it helps avoid websites with random enumerations or large disclaimers.

+After running the gist on every part you simple filter it again for string occurences through `zcat de_head_0000_2015-48.tar.gz | grep 'Aachen'`  or do more advanced filtering like n-gram based approaches.

 ## Preprocessing
 Preprocessing was done through the [cc_net library](https://github.com/facebookresearch/cc_net)